- Published on

 - Checking whether the service is auto-enabled.

-- The backend Gen-AI system is Codex (ChatGPT), so it is no surprise that other language support is also available.
+- The backend Gen-AI system is Codex (ChatGPT), so there is no surprise that other language support is also available.
 Below, I asked the agent whether it can handle Chinese via mobile Discord.

-- It looks like the issue where ChatGPT may get confused with language still persists: I asked a question in English, and Codex somehow replied in Chinese.
-It is probably due to ``memory,'' though it is not a deal breaker.
+- The issue where ChatGPT may get confused with language still persists: I asked a question in English, and Codex somehow replied in Chinese.
+It is probably due to channel ``memory'', though it is not a deal breaker.

 Beyond the chat functions

-The next step is to test system-level controls and operations.
-GenAI CLI tools (e.g., Codex or Claude) are already pretty good at this, so I expect a similar level of performance.
-The test involves one of my daily workflows: activating a Python virtual environment.
+The next test was system-level controls and operations.
+GenAI CLI tools (e.g., Codex or Claude) are already pretty good at this, so I expected a similar level of performance.
+The test involved one of my daily workflows: activating a Python virtual environment.

 - I started the test by creating a

-skillmarkdown that describes the workflow in natural language.
+skillmarkdown that describes the target workflow in natural language.

 ---